guanzh/RBdown/content/home/about.md

 # Biography

-Dr. Geebbon is a assistant professor of Zoology at Southwest Forestry University.
+Dr. Geebbon is an assistant professor of Zoology at Southwest Forestry University.
 We work on conservation of apes and biodiversity.
 Our research interests include apes, conservation, primate society and popular science.